-That way, you can actually see what the damage is before the repairs are done.
+This is important because you can actually see what the damage is before repairs are done.

 2. Plumbing & Electrical

 Stage two of the process is to get your plumbing and electrical work squared away.

-This usually involves roughing in your shower valve and any other required plumbing like sprayers and so forth.
+This usually involves roughing in your shower valve and any other required plumbing like body sprayers and so forth.

 Now the plumber will have to return later for some final finish out work.
 Their initial visit however, is to complete all plumbing that goes behind your walls.
 This includes running new lines or rerouting them in case any fixtures need to be moved such as commodes, vanities, etc.

 The electrician at this stage can run their wires in case you want to install lighting such as cans and it also gives them the opportunity to examine your existing wiring.

 One of the most common problems we ran across was previous contractors “backstabbing” wires into the back of switches instead of securely wrapping them around.